vacp2p/rfc/mdf.md

 #### `parent`

-This field contains the [`message indentifier`](./mvds.md#payloads) of the last sent message for the given node in the specific group id, it MUST NOT use any messages as parent whose `ack` flag was set to `false`.
-This creates a linked list of persistent messages.
+This field contains a list of parent [`message indentifier`](./mvds.md#payloads) for the specific message.
+It MUST NOT contain any messages as parent whose `ack` flag was set to `false`.
+This creates a Directed Acyclic Graph (DAG)<sup>1</sup> of persistent messages.

-This field provides sequential consistency for all messages sent by a peer in a specific group id.

-#### `previous_messages`

-This field contains a list of a messages previously sent or received by a node in a specific group id.
-This helps establish ordering by creating a Directed Acyclic Graph (DAG)<sup>1</sup>.
-The number of messages and layers (simply parents or ancestors) included in the field SHOULD be determined by the application, the messages MUST be ordered from latest to oldest sent or received.

-By establishing a DAG this field provides causal consistency for all messages within a specific group id, not limited to a single sender.
+This field helps establish consistency that may either be causal or eventual depending on the client.

 ### Configurational Fields